felixthomsen127-coder/samsung-galaxybook-fix/README.md

-# Samsung Galaxy Book Linux ACPI Fix
+# Samsung Galaxy Book Linux ACPI Fix this is all chat gpt i have no clue what this does but now my driver works so i hope it can help someone else

 A patched version of the Linux `samsung-galaxybook` driver for Samsung Galaxy Book laptops where the keyboard backlight, Fn hotkeys, or performance controls are not working correctly.